Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Tanzanite is the rare and exotic option.
 Found in only one place on Earth (near Mount Kilimanjaro in Tanzania), it's a violet-blue stone that shifts colour depending on the light and viewing angle.
 For a sign that values uniqueness and far-flung discovery, wearing a stone that exists nowhere else on the planet has obvious appeal.

 Lapis lazuli has been prized for over 6,000 years.
 The ancient Egyptians ground it into ultramarine pigment.
 Afghan miners have been extracting it from the same mountains for millennia.
 The deep blue with flecks of golden pyrite looks like a night sky with stars, which connects nicely to Sagittarius's association with the cosmos and higher truths.
+A polished lapis cabochon pendant on a gold chain is timeless.

 Metals and motifs

 Silver and gold both work for Sagittarius jewellery, but the tradition leans toward mixed metals.
 Sagittarius doesn't like choosing one thing when they can have both, and the visual dynamism of mixed metals suits the sign's restless energy.
+If forced to pick one, gold has the slight edge.
+Fire signs lean warm, and the Jupiter connection to abundance translates visually to gold tones.
+But this isn't the polished, formal gold of Leo.
+It's more textured, more travelled-looking.
+Hammered gold, brushed finishes, gold with a slightly antique quality.

-Less literal motifs work too.
+For motifs, the arrow is the obvious choice and the most elegant.
+A simple arrow pendant on a chain is understated but meaningful.
 Compass roses, celestial maps, stars, and the Sagittarius glyph (which looks like a stylised arrow) all carry the sign's energy without being obviously astrological.
-Travel-inspired motifs (maps, coordinates, globes) tap into the same archetype.

 Famous Sagittarians: The List Speaks for Itself